 Kirsten’s research brings poststructuralist and feminist theories and methodologies to bear on a range of intersecting and overlapping interests in education that encompass architecture, gender, policy and practice, art, and music.

 Through the approaches of discourse analysis, genealogy, metaphor and narrative, and intersectionality, Kirsten’s overall project is to contribute to the renewal of the field of education studies in ways that highlight and promote the transformative power of education.

-Ho-chia Chueh is Associate Professor in the of Department of Bio-Industry Communication and Development at the National Taiwan University.
+Ho-chia Chueh is Associate Professor at the Taipei National University of the Arts.

 She teaches communication, cultural studies and rural sociology.

 Her research interests in the field of education relate to sustainable development in contemporary Taiwan society, including issues of indigenous education and social justice, agri-food education and agricultural development, and green citizen and rural environment.

 Petar Jandrić is an educator, researcher and activist.
 He has written three books, dozens of scholarly articles and chapters, and numerous journalistic articles.
 Petar’s works have been published in Croatian, English, Serbian, Spanish and Ukrainian.
 He regularly participates in national and international educational projects and policy initiatives.

 Petar’s background is in physics, education and information science, and his research interests are situated at the post-disciplinary intersections between technologies, pedagogies and the wider society.
 Petar has worked at Croatian Academic and Research Network, the University of Edinburgh, Glasgow School of Art, and the University of East London.
 He is editor-in chief of Postdigital Science and Education.